 Deeply thankful for the cooler season, I list every lovely thing the windy days bring in a good things list.

-I don’t have to try to get through it, I just flow into it’s rhythm.
+I don’t have to try to get through autumn, I just flow into it’s rhythm.
 Every cup of tea that I make and top with cinnamon is a meditative moment in a crazy world.
 It is a self soothing practice.
 The heat of the cup and warmth of the tea is like a balm to my aching body.

 My husband and I sleep well in the colder weather, not bothering with much heat at night.
 Digging in like hibernating bears, we cover with our weighty comforter and fall into deep restful sleep.